-We focused in particular on identifying rivers and streams throughout Nevada with the highest potential for Outstanding National Resource Water (ONRW) or federal Wild and Scenic River (W&S) designation, especially due to their ecological value.
+We focused in particular on identifying rivers and streams throughout Washington with the highest potential for Outstanding National Resource Water (ONRW) or state Wild and Scenic River (W&S) designation, especially due to their ecological value.
+(In Washington, these designations are termed Outstanding Resource Waters and State Scenic Rivers.)
 Under the Clean Water Act, states can apply the ONRW designation to waterways and thereby mandate that water quality be protected and maintained and that any degradation during a particular activity be temporary, minimized, and reversed (in some states, no degradation at all is permitted).
-In Nevada, no rivers have been designated ONRW or W&S. While other means of achieving river protection exist (e.g., designation of state scenic or recreational river areas, or other state legislative or administrative protections), which may also benefit from our data, we begin with an emphasis on these regulatory tools because criteria for these designations are clearly defined in a number of states and, when defined, are fairly consistent among states.
+In Washington, no rivers are yet designated ONRW; approximately 220 miles are designated W&S. While other means of achieving river protection exist

+(e.g., the federal Wild and Scenic Rivers Act), which may also benefit from our data, we begin with an emphasis on these regulatory tools because criteria for these designations are clearly defined in a number of states and, when defined, are fairly consistent among states.
 We matched the best available statewide data to established or likely designation criteria to evaluate each stream segment's designation potential and to identify watersheds with particularly high mileage of high-potential streams.
 We then illustrate the distribution of these high-value streams and watersheds across the state, highlight the ecological values driving their potential, and assess their potential contribution to drinking water sources.
 We describe a variety of intended applications of our results, as well as their limitations.
 Finally, we provide the results of our assessment, along with underlying data layers, as an interactive map hosted by Data Basin for further exploration and visualization.